-The sugar daddy/sugar baby world is a curious one
+The sugar daddy and sugar baby world is a curious one

-I’ve seen enough of the world to know that there are parts of society that practice things I do not—the sugar daddy/sugar baby faction definitely included.
+I’ve seen enough of the world to know that there are parts of society that practice things I do not see —the sugar daddy/sugar baby faction definitely included.
 I know enough to know there is an exchange of goods (or an entire lifestyle) for favors (whether sexual or not).
-There are websites solely devoted to pairing up a willing daddy with a willing baby, there are rules that they follow and secrets that they share that are never to be uttered.
+There are websites solely devoted to pairing up a willing daddy with a willing baby.
+There are rules to follow and secrets to share that are never to be uttered.

 It’s interesting, isn’t it?
 Well, curiosity got the best of me when I overheard that a friend of mine had kind of been in one of those relationships before.